 Centers and Networks

-In addition, researchers participate in numerous national initiatives involving topic-oriented, cooperative research.
-Some of these are anchored to the University of Basel as the main site while others are marked by significant participation on the part of researchers from the University of Basel.
+In addition, researchers participate in numerous national initiatives involving topic-oriented and/or interdisciplinary cooperative research.
+Some of these are anchored to the University of Basel as Leading House while others are marked by significant participation on the part of researchers from the University of Basel.